vdaas/vald/docs/tutorial/using-backup-with-syclladb.md

 1. Prepare Kubernetes cluster

-    To complete get started, the kubernetes cluster is required.<br>
+    To complete get started, the Kubernetes cluster is required.<br>
     Vald will run on Cloud Service such as GKE, AWS.
     In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

-1. Prepare Scylla DB and kubernetes metrics-server
+1. Prepare Scylla DB and Kubernetes metrics-server

     Deploy Scylla as a backup database.